HIGHLIGHTS-Top trading houses at commodities conference

 Echoing remarks by Mercuria's CEO on Tuesday, Jaeggi sees a coming crunch as short-term investments are prioritised over long-term.

-"There is an imbalance right now which is getting bigger ... when you look at 2018, 2019, 2020 what you're seeing is short cycle investment that is hedging on the back end of the (oil price) curve ... pushing it down."
+"There is imbalance right now which is getting bigger ... when you look at 2018, 2019, 2020 what you're seeing is short cycle investment that is hedging on the back-end of the (oil price) curve ... pushing it down."

 "In the medium term, 3-4 years, there's a potential to create the next big imbalance.
 You're going to miss at some stage the big, long-term investments.
 It's sowing the seeds for potential instability and volatility in the future."